 While it’s helpful for a range of language skills, FluentU is a particularly great way to learn to understand native speakers.
-A Portuguese program is currently in development, which will offer authentic Portuguese videos like movie trailers, news reports, funny YouTube clips and more, and then transform them into interactive learning experiences.

 Each video comes with interactive captions you can use to get in-context definitions of any word you don’t recognize.
 Think of them like supercharged subtitles helping you learn real-world Portuguese as you go.

 FluentU’s innovative “Learn Mode” also provides flashcards and exercises, which ensure that you’re actively learning from what you’ve watched.
 You should feel your comprehension skills grow quickly as you use this tool—and the built-in progress tracking will show you just how much you’ve developed.

 Want to take your learning anywhere?
 Download and use the FluentU app for iOS or Android devices.